HopeRise/CrawlSearch/README.md

 For the search indexing section, I have already studied and applied established techniques, as demonstrated in this project.

 ### Proposed System

-The system use the power of scrapy for web crawling, Skit-Learn for TF-IDF indexing and Cosine similarities, and Flask for query processing.
-The combination of these technologies, it delivers a solution for web docuement retrieval and query processing.
+The system uses the power of Scrapy for web crawling, Scikit-Learn for TF-IDF indexing and cosine similarity, and Flask for query processing.
+The combination of these technologies delivers a solution for web document retrieval and query processing.

 ## Design

-The system's capabilities includes downloaading web documents, constucting an inverted index, and processing user queries. it involves the Scrapy crawler to collect web documents, th indexer building the TF-IDF matrix, and the Flask processor handeling user queries.
-Integration is achieved through data exchange between components and adherence to defined interfaces.
+Processing user queries involves three integrated components: the Scrapy crawler, which collects web documents; the indexer, which constructs the TF-IDF matrix; and the Flask-based processor, which handles incoming queries.
+These components interact through structured data exchange and well-defined interfaces to ensure smooth integration across the system.

 ![Web Search Engine Diagram](spiders/Assets/Web_Search_Engine_Diagram.png)

-This activity diagram outlines the flow of activities within the system, including crawling, indexing, processing queries, and returning results.
-Each component interacts with the others to achieve the overall functionality of the system.
+This activity diagram illustrates the sequence of operations within the system, including crawling, indexing, query processing, and delivering results.
+Each component works together to support the system’s overall functionality.

 ## Architecture

-The architecture of the system involves three main components: the Scrapy crawler, the inverted indexer, and the Flask query processor.
-These components interact with each other to enable web document crawling, indexing, and query processing.
+The system’s architecture is composed of three core components: the Scrapy crawler, the inverted index generator, and the Flask-based query processor.
+Together, these components facilitate web document crawling, indexing, and query handling.

 ![Architecture Diagram](spiders/Assets/Architecture_Diagram.png)

-This diagram illustrates the interaction between the components and how they utilize interfaces such as file I/O and HTTP endpoints for communication and data exchange.
-The implementation relies on external libraries such as Scikit-Learn, BeutifulSoup, Spider, and Flask to enable various functionality.
+This diagram shows how the system’s components interact and communicate using interfaces such as file I/O and HTTP endpoints.
+The implementation leverages external libraries, including Scikit-Learn, BeautifulSoup, Scrapy, and Flask to provide the necessary functionality for crawling, parsing, indexing, and query processing.

 ## Operation